This is the North Eastern edge of Pluto where a series of expansion fractures have created a feature referred to as a spider.

 NASA describes these as convection cells behaving something like lava lamps.

-If they are convection cells then my theory about these troughs reflecting subsurface cracks is wrong.
+If they are convection cells then my theory about these troughs reflecting subsurface cracks may be wrong.
 If they are not convection cells then my theory about them may have some validity to it.

 One fairly obvious observation is the cellular patterns are mostly larger nearer to the center of SP and are smaller nearer to the edges.